 Benjamin Bauman, Owner of AquaTech Irrigation Supply, has been an advocate of this technology and has been consulting with Ric Valicoff and other growers to consider this type of orchard cooling system.
 Benjamin says, “The JAIN Fogger is the perfect option for evaporative cooling in tree fruit crops.
 With its unique design to create an ultra fine droplet size at lower pressures, it’s a responsible choice that can save growers up to 35% of the water used compared to traditional sprinkler methods”.

 Another success story is Noe Rodriguez – Farm Manager at Zirkle Fruit which was founded in the late 1800’s in the Yakima Valley and has been a pioneer and leader in the fruit industry.

 Noe spends most of his time managing several orchards and making sure that each tree receives the proper amount of water and fertilizer for maximum yield and quality.
 Noe has been working with Orchard Vineyard & Supply (OVS) and JAIN Irrigation to tailor a cooling system that will operate the foggers at lower flows and pressures while providing optimum coverage to the orchard.

-When asked abut the cooling system, Noe says “I really like the coverage we are getting with the foggers.
+When asked about the orchard cooling system, Noe says “I really like the coverage we are getting with the foggers.
 It’s providing a cooling effect that is lowering the field temperature substantially.
-I can see the results in the fruit, and would recommend this cooling system to anyone”.
+I can see the results in the fruit, and would recommend this orchard cooling system to anyone”.

 Juan Pinon, Sales Manager with OVS says “many growers in Washington and Oregon are looking for ways to protect their crop from sunburn while trying to manage their water usage.
 We’re happy with this technology, and will continue to promote these types of water-use-efficiency systems with our customers”.